Meet Stockholm Faculty

 DIS Stockholm Semester Faculty

 Ph.D. in Pharmaceutical Sciences, University of Manchester, United Kingdom (2014).
-Assistant Professor in Health Systems Engineering, Department of Biomedical Engineering and Health Systems, KTH (Royal Institute of Technology), Stockholm, Sweden.
+Associate Professor in Health Systems Engineering, Department of Biomedical Engineering and Health Systems, KTH (Royal Institute of Technology), Stockholm, Sweden.
 Research focus on modelling and simulation of systems and processes related to healthcare, health services, pharmaceutical development, and precision dosing.
 With DIS since 2021.

 DIS Stockholm Semester Faculty